fritz616/ddCt/README.md

 # How to:

-1. Prepare you datafile following formatting in example file:
+1. Prepare you datafile following formatting in example file: exampleData.csv

 | Col1: "treatment" | Col2: name of the refernce Gene, eg: "B2M"| Col3: name of the gene of interest, eg: "CCL17"  |
 | ---------------- |:-----------------------------------------:| ------------------------------------------------:|